gubellom/gubellom.github.io/R files/Manipulation.md

   </pre>
 </details>

 We simplify our `eisced` variable by grouping it into three categories: (1) Lower education (ES-ISCED I, ES-ISCED II), (2) Middle education (ES-ISCED IIIb, ES-ISCED IIIa), and (3) Higher education (ES-ISCED IV, ES-ISCED V1, ES-ISCED V2).
 To do this, we use a *nested* `ifelse` function.
 An `ifelse` statement is a function that assigns a specific value if a condition is true, and another value if it is false.
 It is called *nested* because multiple `ifelse` functions are combined within one another.
 Notice that `%in%` can be read as "*belongs to the vector*".
-Essentially, we can read the first line of code as: *If the value in `df_cleaned$eisced` is 1 or 2, assign value 1 to `df_cleaned$education`*.
+Essentially, we can read the first line of code as: "*If the value in `df_cleaned$eisced` is 1 or 2, assign value 1 to `df_cleaned$education`*".
 The other lines follow a similar logic.

 ```r
 # Use nested ifelse